TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/18_Commercialization_Donations.md

 #### 18.2.1 Feature Vision

-To help developers earn reasonable returns for their development efforts, the TNAS app ecosystem will introduce a paid app commercialization program in the future, providing compliant and transparent paid distribution channels for quality apps.
+To help developers earn reasonable returns for their development efforts, the TOS app ecosystem will introduce a paid app commercialization program in the future, providing compliant and transparent paid distribution channels for quality apps.
 This will allow developers' innovation and investment to yield corresponding returns while offering users more high-quality professional app choices.

 #### 18.2.2 Core Program Framework (Planned Direction)